Driver drags NYPD officer with car, was out with no bail at time despite attempted murder charge, police say

 After the traffic stop, Newson, 32, allegedly broke into a home in Queens by breaking the door lock, the NYPD said.
 He allegedly threatened a 66-year-old woman by pretending he had a gun.
 He left without taking anything, authorities said.

 After the alleged break-in, Newson then stole a Jaguar sedan, police said.
-He was later arrested in Suffolk County, Long Island, when a license plate reader was triggered by the stolen vehicle.
+He was later arrested in Suffolk County, Long Island, when a license plate reader was triggered by the stolen vehicle, the New York Post reported.

 He is now additionally charged with assault on a police officer and burglary, police said.